The Baratza Virtuoso Review (the ‘Plus’ Conical Burr grinder model)

 Value For Money – 4/5

-The pricing is the chink in the Virtuoso +’s armor.
+The pricing is the chink in the Virtuoso +’s armour.
 Although it’s slightly more affordable than the trendy Fellow Ode, it sits at the expensive end of the spectrum for a home grinder.
 If you’re an old hand at manual brewing or an experienced barista, you understand the value that this grinder offers.

 However, for someone looking to buy their first grinder or upgrade, it’s a serious chunk of cash.
 We can’t tell you if you’d be justified paying this price, but we can certainly tell you that it’s our pick for the best grinder of 2021.